HGTV ‘Rehab Addict’ star Nicole Curtis Sued By Minneapolis Over $2 House

 Will the home ever get remodeled?
 Curtis hints that the negative press surrounding this $2 home has made it a challenge with the press and with the network.
 She hints that the network is no longer interested in filming the renovation of this home, nor any home in the Minneapolis area, although the tagline of a $2 remodeled to fabulous would make great copy for any television program.

 “I did an open house, raised money for a friend [who was battling cancer].
 But it brought all this negative energy, so much negative press.
-What they don’t realize, I have to answer to the network, and when there’s negative stuff with Minneapolis, they say, “We don’t want to shoot there anymore.”
+What they don’t realize, I have to answer to the network, and when there’s negative stuff with Minneapolis, they say, ‘We don’t want to shoot there anymore.’
 Minneapolis isn’t my hometown but I treated it that way.
 I tried to bring something positive to it….
 I’d love to do houses there, but how many times can you get kicked in the teeth?
 Let’s go to another city.”

 When Nicole held the cancer fundraiser at the home, neighbors of the still unfinished home came to see what was going on.
 Not only did they see, but they spoke to the press about their dissatisfaction at the lack of completion of this home.
 The neighbor across the street from the said home, Juliee Oden, expressed her frustration over the sad state of the property.